mattjlewis/diozero/README.md

 sudo java -cp tinylog-1.0.3.jar:diozero-core-0.3-SNAPSHOT.jar:diozero-provider-pigpio-0.3-SNAPSHOT.jar:pigpioj-java-1.0.0.jar com.diozero.sampleapps.LEDTest 12
 ```

-For an experience similar to Python where source code is interpreted rather than compiled try [Groovy](http://www.groovy-lang.org/) (`sudo apt-get update && sudo apt-get install groovy2`).
+For an experience similar to Python where source code can be interpreted rather than compiled try [Groovy](http://www.groovy-lang.org/) (`sudo apt-get update && sudo apt-get install groovy2`).
 With the `CLASSPATH` environment variable set as per the instructions above, a simple test application can be run via the command `groovy <filename>`.
 There is also a Groovy shell environment `groovysh`.

 A Groovy equivalent of the LED controlled button example: